Membership Inference Risks in Quantized Models: A Theoretical and Empirical Study: Molecular experiments

 \subsection{Details on the evaluation of the quantizers' privacy}

 Our hypothesis in the estimation of $\qcertif$ is that the quantized weights with the lowest average loss dominate the maximum value of $\lambda_k = \Lambda_{k,k} = \liminf{n}\pp{\mkn{2}/\mkn{k}}^2(\sigma_k^n)^2$.
-We show in~\autoref{fig:k_max} the evolution of $\Lambda_{k,k}$ with the k, where the indexes are sorted with decreasing values of average loss, and the histogram of the index of the maximum value of $\Lambda_{k,k}$ for each quantizer, on 4 different datasets (trained on 500 epochs, hence $k \leq 500$).
-The maximum value of $\Lambda_{k,k}$ is indeed consistently reached on low $k$ values, which seems to confirm our hypothesis, validating our sampling strategy for the estimation of $\qcertif$.
+We show in~\autoref{fig:k_max} the evolution of $\Lambda_{k,k}$ with the k, where the indexes are sorted with decreasing values of average loss, and the histogram of the index of the maximum value of $\Lambda_{k,k}$ for each quantizer, on four different datasets (trained on 500 epochs, hence $k \leq 500$).